delivery rider ebike restrictions in boston

 What Happens Next

-The proposed ban has been sent to the City Council’s Government Operations Committee for debate.
-Some councilors say a total ban goes too far.
-They suggest better training, stricter penalties, or safer infrastructure instead.
+The proposed ban has been referred to the City Council’s Government Operations Committee for debate.
+Some councilors say a total ban may go too far and instead suggest alternatives such as:

-If the ban passes, third-party food delivery on mopeds and e-bikes would end in Boston.
-That could affect thousands of workers and change how fast food gets delivered.
-If it doesn’t, the city will likely look for tougher enforcement options.
+If the ban passes, third-party food delivery using mopeds and e-bikes could be prohibited in Boston, potentially affecting thousands of workers and changing how food delivery operates across the city.

 Bigger Picture